 Step 9: Finish off the Welding Job

-In the previous step, you have learned how to create the weld pool to begin the actual welding process.
+In the previous step, you learned how to create the weld pool to begin the welding process.
 It is also called the ‘tack weld.’

 For aluminum, the electrode should go towards the rod as it feeds the pool.
-The rod will be placed sideways to the electrode and it is referred to as the ‘leading electrode.’
+The rod will be placed sideways to the electrode, called the ‘leading electrode.’
 For steel welding, the technique is somewhat different.

 The electrode of the welding device will run directly down to the planned weld line.
 The rod will follow the heat to chase the electrode.